AlexRodriguezA/Security-Monitoring-Lab/README.md

 ## Lab Steps

 ### 1) Create the VM
-1. Install VirtualBox (or VMware Player)
+1. Install VirtualBox
-2. Download and install a Windows 10/11 ISO in a new VM
+2. Download and install a Windows 11 ISO in a new VM
 3. Boot the VM and complete Windows setup

 ### 2) Enable Audit Policies